Please Support Our

 For five years, fact-based concerns raised by Citizens For An Accountable Mega-Hospital Planning Process, along with community groups that include the Ontario Health Coalition, and a growing number of individuals willing to speak out publicly, have been ignored.

 Together, we have been pleading with local decision-makers to develop a legitimately responsible, inclusive and transparent planning process.
 This destructive scheme will affect the region’s health, economic and environmental well-being for generations to come.

 While hospital officials encourage staff to express their support, the public is largely unaware that medical personnel are prevented from voicing negative concerns.
 There’s no debate about the need for updated local health care infrastructures.
 Residents in outlying municipalities also need and deserve accessible healthcare, though the solution does not lie in pitting county residents against city residents.
 There are better ways to improve Essex County residents' access to healthcare services that do not involve gutting the city core.

-A note to health care professionals and other supporters who may need to remain anonymous: We thank those of you who have supported our efforts but who could not publicly come forward.
-We want to assure those of you who will financially contribute to this important campaign, that all anonymous contributions will remain completely confidential.
+A note to health care professionals and other supporters who may need to remain anonymous: We thank those of you who have supported our efforts but could not publicly come forward.
+We want to assure those who will financially contribute to this important campaign, that all anonymous contributions will remain completely confidential.